The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 What are the Benefits of Using the CAGE Questionnaire?

 The benefits of using the CAGE questionnaire are its simplicity and accuracy in detecting alcohol-related issues.
-It is widely used in various medical and psychiatric settings to assess alcohol dependency quickly, helping healthcare providers initiate appropriate interventions.
+It is widely used in various medical and psychiatric settings to assess alcohol dependency quickly.

 Quick and Easy Administration